 Other compulsions take a long time.
 Some actually involve a series of behaviors, known as rituals.
 For example, many people with OCD describe taking long showers.
 They describe having to wash themselves in a particular way, sometimes washing the same area a set number of times.
 This is an example of a ritual, i.e., a series of compulsive behaviors.
 It is possible for these rituals to have a significant impact on the life of the person suffering from OCD; they can become very time consuming.

-It is this type of ritual referred to in “Exposure and Ritual Prevention.”
+It is this type of ritual referred to in the phrase “Exposure and Ritual Prevention.”
 An example of a ritual can be seen in the case of Robert:

 Robert (not his real name) came to ERP / ExRP because he had been arriving later and later to work.
-This had caused him to be reprimanded by his supervisor on three different occasions.
+For this reason, his supervisor reprimanded him on three different occasions.
 Understandably, Robert was concerned about his job security.
 Robert had OCD, and was engaging in rituals at home in the morning which made him late for work.

 Worsening of rituals over time